 Psychotherapy has proven beneficial for the treatment of anger and helps individuals deal with relationship issues.
 In fact, one extensive study found that online therapy was effective in strengthening relationships.
-Another found that 75% of people receiving anger management therapy improved their anger issues as a result.
+Another found that 75% of people receiving anger management therapy credit the treatment for reducing their anger issues.

 In other words, there is still hope, even if your partner is dealing with anger and it seems to be getting worse.
 A counselor can help your partner get to the root of their anger and find ways to manage their emotions.
 They can also help improve your communication skills as a couple, which may help reduce angry outbursts.